D-Pow/mock-requests/ReadMe.md

 mimic back-end alterations of data.
 * Configurable outside the src folder such that the **mock code isn't bundled with production code**.
 * Customizable mock response resolution delay to **mimic natural network interactions**.
+* Query parameter parsing so you can **mock all URLs with the same pathname** to the same dynamic response function.

 <a name="installation"></a>
 ## Installation